• Skip to main content

 How do you drain grease from cooked ground beef?

 Cook the ground beef on medium heat.
-After browned and appropriately cooked, use a slotted spoon to gather the meat to one side of the pan.
-Use a spoon or folded paper towels to collect the oil from the other side.
+After browned and fully cooked, use a slotted spoon to gather the meat to one side of the pan.
+Use a spoon or folded paper towels to collect the remaining fat from the other side.
+Don't pour it down the sink, or it might clog the pipes.
+Instead, pour hot grease onto a glass bowl and allow it to cool before disposing of it.

-If you need inspiration for easy dinners, check out these easy ground beef recipes!
+Check out these easy ground beef recipes!

 Ground Beef Zucchini Noodles